-TYPE STRING DEFAULT PRECONDITIONER No preconditioner 'NOPREC' Considered only to use the PSBLAS Krylov solvers with no preconditioner.
+TYPE STRING DEFAULT PRECONDITIONER No preconditioner 'NONE' Considered to use the PSBLAS Krylov solvers with no preconditioner.
 Diagonal 'DIAG' or Diagonal preconditioner.
 For any zero diagonal 'JACOBI' entry of the matrix to be preconditioned, the cor- responding entry of the preconditioner is set to 1.
-Block Jacobi 'BJAC' Block-Jacobi with ILU(0) on the local blocks.
-Additive Schwarz 'AS' Restricted Additive Schwarz (RAS), with over- lap 1 and $ILU(0)$ on the local blocks.
+Gauss-Seidel 'GS' Hybrid Gauss-Seidel (forward), that is, global block Jacobi with Gauss-Seidel as local solver.
+Symmetrized Gauss-Seidel 'FBGS' Symmetrized hybrid Gauss-Seidel, that is, for- ward Gauss-Seidel followed by backward Gauss- Seidel.
+Block Jacobi 'BJAC' Block-Jacobi with $ILU(0)$ on the local blocks.
+Additive Schwarz 'AS' Additive Schwarz (AS), with overlap 1 and ILU(0) on the local blocks.
 Multilevel 'ML' V-cycle with one hybrid forward Gauss-Seidel (GS) sweep as pre-smoother and one hybrid back- ward GS sweep as post-smoother, basic smoothed aggregation as coarsening algorithm, and LU (plus triangular solve) as coarsest-level solver.
 See the default values in Tables 2-8 for further details of the preconditioner.